Table of Contents

-Once you’ve defined your target audience and understand your competition, you can analyze which CPA marketing pricing model makes the most sense for your goals.
+Once you’ve defined your target audience and understood your competition, you can analyze which CPA marketing pricing model makes the most sense for your goals.
 With your target market in mind, you can then adjust payouts based on Customer Lifetime Value.

 7.2.
 Choose a CPA Marketing e-Commerce Pricing Model

-While in some instances, paying for views or impressions is still appropriate, the majority of performance marketers find themselves considering these standard pricing models: CPA, CPI, CPE, CPL, CPS, and CPC.
+While, in some instances, paying for views or impressions is still appropriate, the majority of performance marketers find themselves considering these standard pricing models: CPA, CPI, CPE, CPL, CPS, and CPC.

 The most common pricing models in CPA marketing:

-- CPA (Cost per Action) – The marketers (advertisers) only pay partners (publishers or affiliates) when a new user is acquired, or a specific action is completed.
+- CPA (Cost per Action) – The marketers (advertisers) only pay partners (publishers or affiliates) when a new user is acquired or a specific action is completed.
 An action can be anything from a form fill to a subscription, a download, to purchase, etc., as agreed upon by the marketer.

-- CPC (Cost per Click) – One of the most straightforward pricing models, CPC pays when a user has clicked on an ad and redirected to the marketer’s desired landing page.
+- CPC (Cost per Click) – One of the most straightforward pricing models, CPC pays when a user has clicked on an ad and is redirected to the marketer’s desired landing page.

 - CPL (Cost per Load) –This pricing model pays when a user has provided personal details as stipulated by the marketer.
 Typical personal information collected include name, email, and/or zip code.
 With this model, lead generation is the desired goal.